 Brandtzæg is a technologist and business executive.
 He is a graduate engineer with a PhD in Chemistry from the Norwegian University of Science and Technology (NTNU) in Trondheim and is a business graduate from the Norwegian School of Management BI.
 For 34 years, he held various positions in Norsk Hydro ASA and has lived in New Zealand, Belgium and Germany.
 He was the CEO of the company for the last ten years.

-Brandtzæg was Chairman of the Board at NTNU between 2014-2020 and a member of the board of SCR-Sibelco NV (Belgium) in 2019-2021.
+Brandtzæg was Chairman of the Board at NTNU between 2014-2020, Chairman of the Board of Veidekke ASA 2019-2022. and a member of the board of SCR-Sibelco NV (Belgium) in 2019-2021.
 He has chaired the Government’s Regional Development Committee and was a member of the committee to review the ethical guidelines for the Government Pension Fund Global in 2019-2020.
-Brandtzæg is now chairman of the board of Veidekke ASA, deputy chairman of the board of DnB ASA and a board member of Swiss Steel Holding AG, Mondi Ltd. (UK) and Eramet Norge.
+Brandtzæg is deputy chairman of the board of DnB ASA, and a board member of Swiss Steel Holding AG, Mondi plc (UK) and Eramet Norge.
 In the period 2009-2019, he was a member of the European Roundtable for Industrialists, World Economic Forum, Industry Board of Transparency International and International Council of Metal and Mining.

 Cecilie HellestveitShow description